londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 Personally I see Kotlin Multiplatform as a great way to **share core logic** between different targets, but one must use it with care and **not try to force it** into being used everywhere in every way.

 # Part 2: How to set up Multiplatform and build Snake

+> **OBS:** Make sure to have Kotlin 1.4 or higher before starting the project.
+You can verify version & update through File > Settings > Languages & Frameworks > Kotlin.
+There you see "current version" and if a newer one is available, make sure it's at least 1.4 (any higher will work too)!

 First we'll have to set up a Multiplatform project.
 The [official guide](https://kotlinlang.org/docs/reference/mpp-create-lib.html) is actually really good, and if you're using IntelliJ it's a breeze to setup!
 Just as in the guide make sure to select `Library`.